EXCLUSIVE-Arizona leads multi-state probe into older iPhones slowing, shutting down

 Earlier this year, Apple agreed to pay up to $500 million to settle a proposed class-action lawsuit related to the battery issues.

-(Reporting by Paresh Dave and Stephen Nellis in San Francisco; Editing by Greg Mitchell and Richard Chang)
+(Reporting by Paresh Dave and Stephen Nellis in San Francisco; Editing by Greg Mitchell, Richard Chang and Cynthia Osterman)

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))